LeanerCloud/f2c/README.md

 ### Go Code Analysis Mode Usage

-Extract a function and its dependencies:
+Extract a function and its dependencies from the current directory:

 ```shell
 # Extract a specific function